express42/zabbixapi/README.md

 * for zabbix 2.0.x you should use zabbixapi 2.0.y
 * for zabbix 2.2.x you should use zabbixapi 2.2.y
 * for zabbix 2.4.x you should use zabbixapi 2.4.y
+* for zabbix 3.0.x you should use zabbixapi 2.4.y (>= 2.4.7)

 The PATCH (third digit) version of zabbixapi should not correspond to PATCH version of zabbix, for example zabbixapi-2.0.x should works with all version of zabbix 2.0.y

-We support only two last versions of zabbix (2.2 and 2.4), so you should consider zabbixapi 0.6.x and 2.0.x depricated.
+We support only two last versions of zabbix (2.4 and 3.0), so you should consider zabbixapi 0.6.x, 2.0.x and 2.2.x depricated.

 ## Installation
 ```
-gem install zabbixapi -v 2.4.2
+gem install zabbixapi -v 2.4.7
 ```

 ## Getting Started